 All search networks (Bing, AOL and Yahoo search and syndicated search partners):

-- Campaigns available to serve ads on all websites within the Bing Network
+- Campaigns available to serve ads on all websites within the Microsoft Search Network

 Bing, AOL and Yahoo search (owned and operated) only: